Overview

 Key structure and prefixes:

-Adopt a prefixed format that makes keys identifiable at a glance and enables automated secret scanning to catch them if they leak into logs or repositories:
+Adopt a prefixed format so keys are identifiable at a glance and secret-scanning tools can catch them if they leak into logs or repos:

 sk_live_a3f9c2e8b1d4... (secret key, live environment)